WilliamMurray-research/2026-0002-D/LLM_plausibility.md

                                └──────────────────┘
 ```

+The primary methodology for achieving this constraint is Retrieval-Augmented Generation (RAG).
+A RAG framework forces the model to extract information from a verified, dynamic knowledge corpus before initiating the generation process.
 By restricting the token-prediction sequence to the explicit boundaries of provided reference documents, developers significantly suppress the model’s inclination to fabricate plausible fictions, effectively transforming it from a free-associative generator into a rigorous contextual synthesiser.

 Beyond retrieval constraints, modern architectures integrate specialised programmatic tools, such as sandboxed code interpreters.
 When confronted with a mathematical query or a complex logical operation, the model writes and executes a script to compute the exact answer rather than guessing the next plausible token.
 This evolution shifts the role of the LLM from an ungrounded computational solver to a high-level programmatic director.